kartverket/vault-jwt-auth-action/README.md

 # Authenticate with vault

-This action authenticates with Hashicorp vault with github jwt token, and puts resulting token i env VAULT_TOKEN on runner.
+This action authenticates with Hashicorp vault with github jwt token, and puts resulting token i env as `VAULT_TOKEN` on runner.

 ## Inputs